AbdnCHDS/RforHDS/Intro_R_Tidyverse/Feedback_form.md

 1. How happy were you with the workshop? (required) 1-5 (Not very  - Very much)
 2. How relevant and helpful do you think it was for you? (required) 1-5 (Not very - Very much)
+3. What did you think of the pace of the workshop? (required) Too slow / Just right / Too fast
-3. How satisfied were you with how the topics were presented? (required) Not satisfied / Satisfied / Very satisfied
+4. How satisfied were you with how the topics were presented? (required) Not satisfied / Satisfied / Very satisfied
 Topics:

 - Basic R (objects, functions)